 If you really want to stand out, give your potential employers some solid reasons for hiring you.
-Facts and figures really help recruiters to understand and quantify the type of impact you have made so far in your career.
-Add a bullet point list of Key Achievements which might include leadership and training, time/budget savings, increased revenue generation or your ability to consistently meet targets/deadlines.
+Facts and figures really help Thailand recruitment companies to understand and quantify the type of impact you have made so far in your career.
+Add a bullet point list of Key Achievements which might include leadership and training, time/budget savings, increased revenue generation, or your ability to consistently meet targets/deadlines.

-Break the text up with short, sharp paragraphs and avoid large chunks of text using bullet points instead to help pull out key achievements, facts and figures.
+Break the text up into short, sharp paragraphs and avoid large chunks of text using bullet points instead to help pull out key achievements, facts, and figures.
 Remember!
 Employers want to find you!
 This is an essential insight on what not to put on a resume – make it easier for them with a clear and to-the-point CV that proves you are no time-waster.

 So, there you have it – our top five tips for creating your own stand-out CV.
 Here at RECRUITdee, we’re always happy to help with any CV writing questions or advice on improving your existing CV, so why not get in touch?
 We’re ready and waiting to help you open the door to your next, exciting role.